NRCan/geo-deep-learning/README.md

   debug_mode: True          # Prints detailed progress bar

 inference:
-  img_csv_file: /path/to/csv/containing/images/list.csv                       # CSV file containing the list of all images to infer on
+  img_dir_or_csv_file: /path/to/csv/containing/images/list.csv                 # Directory containing all images to infer on OR CSV file with list of images
   working_folder: /path/to/folder/with/resulting/images                       # Folder where all resulting images will be written
   state_dict_path: /path/to/model/weights/for/inference/checkpoint.pth.tar    # File containing pre-trained weights
 ```